 2. Counterfactual Reasoning ("What If")

-Show what would change the decision.
-"The system predicted this lead is high-value.
-If you had [changed one thing], the prediction would drop to medium-value."
+Show the one input that flips the call.
+"The system rated this lead high-value.
+Change [one thing] and it drops to medium-value."
 Or: "You're 3 steps away from the next tier.
-Here's what would get you there."
+Here's what closes the gap."

 3. Comparative Explanation ("How It Compares")